codereport/blink/README.md

 ## 🛠️ Development

-Both implementations share the same core functionality and visual design.
-The JavaScript version provides easier deployment and cross-platform compatibility, while the Rust version offers superior native performance.

-Choose the implementation that best fits your deployment needs and development preferences!
+The application is built with Node.js/Express on the backend and vanilla JavaScript with Chart.js on the frontend, providing easy deployment and cross-platform compatibility.